 - 1 and ¼ cups all-purpose flour

-- 4 tbsp vegetable shortening chilled and finely cut into shards
+- 4 tablespoon vegetable shortening chilled and finely cut into shards

-- 4 tbsp vegan butter cubed and chilled
+- 4 tablespoon vegan butter cubed and chilled

 - Pulse the flour, sugar and salt in your food processor until combined.

 - Sprinkle over the shards of vegetable shortening and pulse for around 10 seconds until the mixture looks crumbly.